efonsecab/FairPlayTube/README.md

 Hopefully this project is very useful to you.

-In order to keep the project free, you can help with some of the costs using the Sponsos link.
+In order to keep the project free, you can help with some of the costs using the Sponsor link.

 ![](Images/FairPlayTubeInitialLayout.png?raw=true)